azmainalamgir/CHEME_7770/Prelim1/README.md

 # ChemE 7770 Prelim 1
 Open attached PDF for problem solutions and discussion.
 Open all .m files to view MATLAB scripts.

-Instructions to run specific scripts are as followsL
+Instructions to run specific scripts are as follows:

 ## Problem 2d:
 Open the following two scripts: